History of Berliner FC Dynamo (1978–1989): East German champions and the loss of Lutz Eigendorf (1978–1979)

 BFC Dynamo then met SG Dynamo Dresden at home on the 24th matchday on 26 May 1979.
 BFC Dynamo was now five points ahead of second-placed SG Dynamo Dresden, with three matches left to play.
 BFC Dynamo won the match 3–1 in front of 22,000 spectators at the Friedrich-Ludwig-Jahn-Sportpark and finally captured its first title in the DDR-Oberliga.
 Wolf-Rudiger Netz, Michael Noack and Frank Terletzki scored one goal each in the match.
-The 17-year-old forward Rainer Ernst from the youth department made his debut for BFC Dynamo in the DDR-Oberliga away against BSG Chemie Böhlen on the 25th matchday on 6 June 1979.
+The 17-year-old midfielder Rainer Ernst from the youth department made his debut for BFC Dynamo in the DDR-Oberliga away against BSG Chemie Böhlen on the 25th matchday on 6 June 1979.
 The team defeated BSG Chemie Böhlen 3–10.
 BFC Dynamo then defeated FC Karl-Marx-Stadt 3–1 at home on the last matchday on 9 June 1979.
 BFC Dynamo had managed an astonishing 21 wins, four draws and only one loss during the league season.
-The team had scored a total of 75 goals during the season and thus also set a new record for the number of goals scored during a season in the DDR-Oberliga under the current format.
-The previous record of 73 goals was set by ASK Vorwärts Berlin in the 1960 DDR-Oberliga.
+The team had scored a total of 75 goals during the season and thus also set a record for the number of goals scored during a season in the DDR-Oberliga under the current format.
+The previous record of 70 goals for the current format was set by SG Dynamo Dresden in the 1975-76 DDR-Oberliga.
 Hans-Jürgen Riediger became the second-placed league top goal scorer with 20 goals.
 Peter Rohde retired from his playing career after the season.
 He was registered in the squad at the beginning of the season but did not play any matches for the first team during the season.